A Love of Travel.

 DishPassport was born from a simple belief: the best meals happen when you step outside the tourist bubble and eat where the locals eat.
 The app is the bridge between curiosity and confidence — the tool that turns a confusing menu into an adventure.

 Barry and Jozi still travel to Bulgaria every year.
 They still seek out the small restaurants where the menus are handwritten and the portions are enormous.
 But now, when they sit down and open a menu they cannot read, they smile instead of stress.
+They scan it with DishPassport.

 DishPassport was built for Barry and Jozi.
 But it is for every traveler who has ever sat at a foreign table and wished they could just understand what was on the menu.
 It is for the solo backpacker in Vietnam, the family on holiday in Greece, the business traveler in Tokyo, and the honeymooners in Italy.